 When it comes to advertisers, Google is eager to please.
 The search engine truly does want to help you market your business in every possible way.
-Which is why Google has developed automated bidding strategies to help you manage AdWords campaigns.
-Google touts automated AdWords bidding as a great solution for advertisers who want “to save time managing bids based on hundreds of signals.”
+Which is why Google has developed automated bidding strategies to help you manage your search advertising campaigns.
+Google touts automated bidding as a great solution for advertisers who want “to save time managing bids based on hundreds of signals.”

 According to Google, automated bidding: